UCF-SST-Lab/AICity-2024-Track2-CVPRW/README.md

 # AICity2024CVPRW
-This is open source code for AI City Challenge Track 2 Traffic Safety Description and Analysis.
+This is open-source code for AI City Challenge Track 2 Traffic Safety Description and Analysis.